-Adding metadata to a document management app can also make searching easier on your customers.
+Adding metadata to a document management system can also make searching easier on your customers.
 You can let users search by keywords, file type, and date of creation or edits.

 The author name, tags, and categories also serve as metadata.
 If someone can’t remember a file name but know one of the keywords or who created the file, they can still find what they need.

 Metadata is a crucial part of any good file management app.
-While it can make document management app development more complex, it’s worth adding the feature to make the software more convenient.
+While it can make document management system development more complex, it’s worth adding the feature to make the software more convenient.

 You should also implement a digital signature feature to help people process and validate documents.
 A digital signature can tell you where a document originated, and you can use them like traditional signatures.